Varun0856/URL_Shortener/README.md

-# URL_Shortener
+# URL_Shortener API
-URL_Shortner is a service where the input is given as long URL and it generates short unique ID which redirects to the original URL
+URL shortener API is an API for the tool that transforms long , complex web addresses into shorter, more manageable links, which then redirect users to the original destination

+## Features
+-